 There are plenty of stereo in/out audio interfaces with mic and guitar inputs, headphone amp and digital and MIDI I/O, but if you want 192kHz capability there's little competition for the 0404 USB.
 One with fewer features and a lower price is Emu's simpler 0202 USB, offering a single mic preamp with no phantom power option, single-LED metering, no analogue output level control and no digital or MIDI I/O, although (unlike the 0404 USB) the 0202 can be USB buss-powered.

 If you're happy with a highest sample rate of 96kHz, two models with similar feature sets and price in the UK are Tascam's US144 and M-Audio's Fast Track Pro.
-However, possibly the closest contender is Edirol's UA25, which is the only one to incorporate soft-limiting options like Emu's 0404 USB and has a similar price tag.
+However, possibly the closest contender is Edirol's UA25, which is the only unit to incorporate soft-limiting options like Emu's 0404 USB and has a similar price tag.